kusumotonorio/factlog/README.md

 { houseo T{ house { living Tom } { dining f } { kitchen Nibbles } { in-the-wall Jerry } } } semper
 ```
+Don't worry about not mentioning the bathroom.

 Let's ask who is in the kitchen.
 ```
 { houseo T{ house { living __ } { dining __ } { kitchen X } { in-the-wall __ } } } query .
 ⟹ { H{ { X Nibbles } } }
 ```
 These two consecutive underbars are called anonymous variables.
-Use in place of a regular variable when you do not need a name or its value.
+Use in place of a regular variable when you do not need its name and value.